Human-Rights-Map-1008x567

 • In 2023, we jointly supported independent, in-depth research by human rights experts, THIRST, Women Working Worldwide and Michael Pennant-Jones, into the risk factors for systemic gender-based violence and harassment in the tea sector, an overview of which can be found here.

-• In 2024, we joined eight retailers to fund the ETI's Gender Action in Agriculture (GAIA) initiative which aims to engage with companies, workers and their representatives, non-governmental organisations, international institutions, and thematic experts, to arrive at a shared understanding of what factors increase the risk of GBVH in supply chains and how it can be prevented and addressed, building on existing good practice and lessons.
-These principles, will be shaped by input from over 100 global stakeholders and informed by experiences in South Africa and Kenya, will be ready for adoption and testing from November 2025.
+• In 2024, we joined eight retailers to fund the ETI's Gender Action in Agriculture (GAIA) initiative which aims to engage with companies, workers and their representatives, non-governmental organisations, international institutions, and thematic experts, to arrive at a shared understanding of what factors increase the risk of gender-based violence and harassment (GBVH) in supply chains and how it can be prevented and addressed, building on existing good practice and lessons.
+The principles were launched in November 2025 following four in-country multi-stakeholder consultation workshops in South Africa and Kenya.

 Future priorities